SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > Discuss these questions in your small groups: does everyone agree on which improvements are most important?
 >
 > If you have finished everything else and have time left, try to make some of these improvements.
 {: .challenge}

+> ## Reading Configurations (Optional)
+>
+> Using the documentation for Python's [JSON module](https://docs.python.org/3/library/json.html), try refactoring one of our existing examples to accept input data from a JSON file.
+> For example, in the Academics model, we might use this to read in information about a group of academics and their publications, like we started doing with the Python datastructure at the beginning.
+{: .challenge}

 {% include links.md %}